-BAcc/BA, GradDip Fin, FGIA Experience Mr Andre is a Chartered Secretary with over 10 years' experience in corporate advisory, governance and risk services.
-He has previously acted as an adviser - advisory, governance and risk services.
+• Sebastian Andre Qualifications Experience (Ap BAcc/BA, GradDip Fin, FGIA Mr Andre is a Chartered Secretary with over 10 years' experience in corporate advisory, governance and risk services.
 He has previously acted as an adviser at the ASX and has a thorough understanding of the ASX Listing Rules, specialising in providing advice to companies and their boards in respect to capital raisings, IPOs, backdoor listings, corporate compliance and governance matters.
-Mr Andre holds qualifications in accounting, finance and corporate governance and is a member of the Governance Institute of Australia. - Johnathon Busing Qualifications Experience Mr Busing is the managing director and owner of Everest Accounting.
+Mr Andre holds qualifications in accounting, finance and corporate governance and is a member of the Governance Institute of Australia. • Johnathon Busing Qualifications Experience (Re BBus, CA Mr Busing is the managing director and owner of Everest Accounting.
 He specialises in advising ASX listed companies on compliance, mergers and acquisitions and statutory accounting requirements.
 Mr Busing was a forensic accountant at RSM before joining Mining Corporate in 2011 and was responsible for the compliance and requirements of ASX listed and unlisted entities.
-Mr Busing is the current Company secretary for multiple ASX listed entities and Director of Caeneus Minerals Limited (ASX: CAD).
+Mr Busing is the current Company secretary for multiple ASX listed entities and Director of Caeneus Minerals Limited (ASX: